rbakash/Truckish-Challenge-Frontend/README.md

 ## Development server

 Run `npm start` for a dev server.
-Navigate to `http://localhost:4200/`.
+Navigate to `http://localhost:5000/` if it doesn't open automatically.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding